OpenEmpiresProject/OpenEmpires/doc/renderer.md

 7.  **Present**: Swaps the SDL back-buffer to the screen.

-## Z-Ordering and Slicing
+## Z-Ordering

 A critical responsibility of the `Renderer` is to draw entities in the correct order to create a convincing illusion of depth.
-This is delegated to a `ZOrderStrategyBase` implementation.
+This is delegated to a `ZOrderStrategy` implementation.

-The current strategy, `ZOrderStrategyWithSlicing`, addresses the challenges of Z-ordering in an isometric view, especially with large sprites that span multiple tiles.
-It works by "slicing" wide textures into 1-tile-wide vertical strips.
-Each slice is treated as an independent renderable object with its own Z-value.
-This allows units to correctly appear in front of or behind different parts of a large building.
+The current strategy, `ZOrderStrategyByTiles`, addresses the challenges of Z-ordering in an isometric view, especially with large sprites that span multiple tiles.

-> For a more detailed explanation, see [Z-Ordering](./zordering.md).
+> For a more detailed explanation, see [Tile Based Z-Ordering](./zordering-by-tiles.md).

 ## Font Rendering